QingXXiong/QingX/Limbo_Games_Walkthrough/section4.md

 ## Chapter 6

 1. Go Right, then Go Down the ramp.
-2. Once getting closer to the gap, Jump Over it.
+2. After getting closer to the gap, Jump Over it.
 3. Go Right, Jump Over another gap.
 4. Go Right to push the boulder, then quickly fall back as you can.